divasriv/dsa-diary/README.md

 - Hit consistent daily practice
 - Understand patterns, not memorize syntax
 - Document what I *learn*, not just what I *solve*
-- Make this a reference I’m proud to link in my resume

 ---